Shantou No.1 High School

+Shantou No.1 High School (formerly the Anglo-Chinese College and Nanqiang Secondary School) is a high school in Shantou, Guangdong Province, China.
+It belongs to the first batch schools of first class in Guangdong Province.

 History

-The introduction of history is divided into three sections according to the time, and each part contains major things related to this school.

 1904–1949

-In 1904, Chen Yuting, a rich business man in Chenghai, devoted money to build Huaying Middle School that was managed by English Presbyterian Mission.
+In 1904, Chen Yuting, a wealthy businessman in Chenghai, devoted money to build Huaying Middle School that was managed by English Presbyterian Mission.
 It was the original form of Shantou No.1 High School, enabling many poor students to get education.
 In 1925, two sons of Chen Yuting got the school back through laws, and the name was changed into Nanqiang Middle School.

-Then it was replaced by another name called Shantou No.1 Municipal Middle School after two years.
+In 1927, the name was changed again, this time to Shantou No.1 Municipal Middle School.
 During the Second Sino-Japanese War, this school had moved to Chaoan area, Puning area and other places because of the chaos caused by war.
 In October 1949, the Shantou People's Government took in charge of it and officially named it Shantou No.1 Middle School.
 For commemorating Shantou liberation, this school designated October 24 as the day of school anniversary.

 1950–2006

 Shantou No.1 Middle School was designated as Shantou Key Middle School in 1954.
 Since the Chinese economic reform, it has entered a new stage of development.
 First of all, changes took place in the school type.
 In 1993, this school was appraised as a provincial school.
 During the next four years, it had gradually changed from a middle school to a high school.
 In 1997, it totally became a high school, so people call it Shantou No.1 High School nowadays.

+In the 1990s, the school built the Shixian Yili Building (世贤伊梨大楼), an auditorium built in a European style.

-Secondly, Shantou No.1 High School has been the window of Shantou because of its cooperation with foreign schools.
+Shantou No.1 High School has been the window of Shantou because of its cooperation with foreign schools.
 Especially In the 21st century, this school has established friendly relationship with some schools in Kishiwada, Osaka Prefecture, Japan.In 2000, a delegation was sent by Shantou No.1 High School to visit Osaka comprehensive institution of higher learning, participating in its anniversary.
 Later, this school sent a delegation to pay an inverted visit to Shantou No.1 High School.

 Besides, the plan of building a new campus was raised by the Shantou government in 2005 in order to increase the impact of Shantou No.1 High School.
 The new campus finished construction in 2006 and was put into use after a year.